SoftwareAG/c8y-docs/content/concepts/security-bundle/access-control.md

 layout: redirect
 ---

-Cumulocity uses a standard authentication and authorization process based on realms, users, user groups, and authorities.
+Cumulocity IoT uses a standard authentication and authorization process based on realms, users, user groups, and authorities.
 A *realm* is a database of users and user groups, who follow the same authentication and authorization policy.
-A *user* is a person or an external system entitled to access protected resources inside Cumulocity.
+A *user* is a person or an external system entitled to access protected resources inside Cumulocity IoT.

-Cumulocity creates a new realm for each tenant to store the users of that tenant.
+Cumulocity IoT creates a new realm for each tenant to store the users of that tenant.
 Realms provide an own namespace for usernames, allowing users to keep the names that they are familiar with from their own enterprise IT or other IT systems.
 There is no conflict between user names: A user "smith" of one particular tenant is different from a user "smith" of another tenant.
-This username is valid for all Cumulocity applications that a tenant subscribes to.
+This username is valid for all Cumulocity IoT applications that a tenant subscribes to.

 Each new realm is automatically populated with an initial administrator user who can create further users and user groups (i.e. global roles), and who can assign permissions to them.
 This enables an enterprise to manage users and their permissions on their own using the Administration application.